Manage every aspect of your school's critical data.

 Flexibility is especially important for systems like TASS that are critical to school operations, explained Brad.

-In the new agile process, as planning, development and testing all occurs in the same development cycle, there’s flexibility to change priorities or switch to something else entirely at the beginning of the next cycle.
+In the new agile process, planning, development, and testing all occur in the same development cycle, so there’s flexibility to change priorities or switch to something else entirely at the beginning of the next cycle.

 This means that if anything urgent is needed – such as a new government return requirement, it can be addressed quickly without impacting a larger development timeline.